-We conclude our Transparency Report with a statement by PwC's Management Board and Board of Directors to the effect that the quality control systems, supplementary training and independence policies described are efficient, and that we comply with any statutory requirements.
-Moreover, we show you PwC's total revenue broken down on types of services as well as a list of public-interest audit clients and municipal and regional clients.
+When reading our Transparency Report, you will gain insight into our quality control system, network and policies.
+In our view, the quality control systems, supplementary training and independence policies implemented here are efficient, and we thereby comply with the requirements ogf the EU Regulation No 537/2014.
+Moreover, we show you PwC's total revenue broken down on types of services as well as a list of publicinterest audit clients and municipal and regional clients